Medically Reviewed by Minesh Khatri, MD on May 28, 2020

 IBS and Exercise

-People with IBS may not feel like exercising, especially when symptoms flare up.
-But physical activity can help digestion, reduce stress, and induce an overall feeling of well-being.
-Opt for low-impact activities at first that won't jar the digestive tract, and use the bathroom before you start.
-Be sure to discuss your plans with your doctor first.
+Even though you may not feel like exercising, especially when your symptoms flare up, it’s still good for you.
+Physical activity can help with digestion, reduce stress, and improve your mood.Go for low-impact activities at first that won't jar the digestive tract, and use the bathroom before you start.

 IBS: Long-Term Prognosis